takahirom/arbigent/README.md

 arbigent run
 ```

-All parameters configured in the properties file will be shown as `(source: already provided by property file)` in the help output, indicating which settings are already configured.
+All parameters configured in the settings files will be shown as `(source: already provided by property file)` in the help output, indicating which settings are already configured.

 #### arbigent run command